v1k1ngspl01ts/VikingOS/README.md

 Docker, ruby, go and all the tools from the apt repos are automatically installed.
 The rest of the tools can be either select or not select for install when the script is run.

+# Requirements
+Debian 12 (or newer)
+Ubuntu 22.04 (or newer)
+~55 GB of free space on drive after OS install